apigee/iloveapis2015-jwt-jwe-jws/Readme.md

 After the buildsetup, to build the jars with maven, follow the usual steps.
 This is described in greater detail in the callout source directory for each sudirectory here.

+# Sample Request calls for all the use cases
+If you have postman you can download the collection form this link - https://www.getpostman.com/collections/24101901a9797c0921a4
+Otherwise for each use cases the sample requests have been well documented.